-Title Provision Status Laws 90 The site has been fenced.
+Provision Status The site has been fenced.
 In 2009, buried drip irrigation lines were installed.
 In 2010, approximately 4,800 plants that were propagated in LADWP's greenhouse were planted at emitters.
-Laws 94 The site has been fenced.
+The site has been fenced.
 In 2010, buried drip irrigation lines were installed.
 Approximately 1,500 plants that were propagated in LADWP's greenhouse were planted at the emitters.
-Laws 95 The site has been fenced.
+The site has been fenced.
 In 2010, buried drip irrigation lines were installed.
 Approximately 1,500 plants that were propagated in LADWP's greenhouse were planted at the emitters.
-Laws 118 The site has been fenced.
+The site has been fenced.
 Permanent transects have been installed and baseline monitoring has been conducted.
 Revegetation studies have been implemented by SAIC using seed with sprinklers and plants with drip irrigation.
 In addition, MWH conducted studies on dryland revegetation techniques using native seed and various treatments.
 Approximately 32 acres of this revegetation parcel was removed to become irrigated pasture.
 In 2010, the drip system ran from April through October.
 Repairs were completed on the drip irrigation system as needed.
 In the spring of 2011 approximately 18 acres were seeded with locally collected seeds.
-Laws 129 This site has been fenced.
+This site has been fenced.
 In 2010, the drip system ran from April through October.
 Repairs were completed on the drip irrigation system as needed.
-Five Bridges Water releases to this area were initiated in 1987.
+Water releases to this area were initiated in 1987.
 Permanent photo points and transects have been monitored annually.
 Fences were installed to eliminate grazing in the riparian and meadow areas that water releases flow through.
 Initial water releases were from Bishop Creek Canal to C-Drain.
 The Mitigation Plan stated that releases should be conducted by high flows in the Owens River.
 These high flows were very difficult to implement.
 As a consequence, a change was made and water releases originated from Bishop Creek Canal to C-Drain.
 Water has been released three times a year during the growing season.
 All water releases are monitored.
-Weed control is conducted to help with weed control.
-Grass qualitative monitoring has been conducted and the results of this and the monitoring noted above indicate that the area is responding well to In 2010, releases from the Bishop Creek Canal via C Drain were conducted three times during the growing season.
+Weed control is conducted annually.
+Controlled burns have been conducted to help with weed control.
+Grass qualitative monitoring has been conducted and the results of this and the monitoring noted In 2010, releases from the Bishop Creek Canal via C Drain were conducted three times during the growing season.
 Permanent photo points and transects were monitored.
 Grass qualitative monitoring was conducted.
 Weed control continued.
+The site has been fenced.
+Permanent transects have been installed and baseline monitoring has been conducted.
+Revegetation studies have been implemented by SAIC using seed with sprinklers and plants with drip irrigation.
+In addition, MWH conducted studies on dryland revegetation techniques using native seed and various treatments.
+This site has been fenced.
+Water releases to this area were initiated in 1987.
+Permanent photo points and transects have been monitored annually.
+Fences were installed to eliminate grazing in the riparian and meadow areas that water releases flow through.
+Initial water releases were from Bishop Creek Canal to C-Drain.
+The Mitigation Plan stated that releases should be conducted by high flows in the Owens River.
+These high flows were very difficult to implement.
+As a consequence, a change was made and water releases originated from Bishop Creek Canal to C-Drain.
+Water has been released three times a year during the growing season.
+All water releases are monitored.
+Weed control is conducted annually.
+Controlled burns have been conducted to help with weed control.
+Grass qualitative monitoring has been conducted